 Location of Ellora Cave 29

-Ellora Caves is a 43 minute drive from Aurangabad.
+Ellora Caves is a 45 minute (28.6 km) drive from Aurangabad Railway Station.
 We arranged a car from Capital Tours in Aurangabad.
-Our driver, Mohsin Taqui (phone 98603 67110), spoke English and also Hindi with a Hyderabadi accent.
+Our driver, Mohsin Taqui (mobile phone 8603 67110), spoke English and also Hindi with a Hyderabadi accent.
 He gave us useful tips on the important caves to visit in Ellora.

 The first cave we saw in Ellora was the famous Cave 16 (Kailasa Temple).
 Cave 29 is to the north of Kailasa Temple.